Removing Barriers to Colorectal Cancer Screening Act of 2019 (H.R. 1570/S. 668)

-The Removing Barriers to Colorectal Cancer Screening Act of 2017 (H.R.
-1017), sponsored by US Representatives Charlie Dent (R-PA) and Donald Payne, J.R.
-(N-NJ), works to correct an oversight in current law that requires Medicare beneﬁciaries to cover the cost of their copayment for a “free” screening colonoscopy if a polyp is discovered and removed during the procedure.
+The Removing Barriers to Colorectal Cancer Screening Act of 2019 (H.R.
+1570/S. 668), sponsored by US Representatives Donald Payne, Jr. (D-NJ), Rodney Davis (R-IL), Donald McEachin (D-VA) and David McKinley (R-WV) in the House of Representatives and Senators Sherrod Brown (D-OH), Roger Wicker (R-MS), Ben Cardin (D-MD) and Susan Collins (R-ME) in the Senate, works to correct an oversight in current law that requires Medicare beneﬁciaries to cover the cost of their copayment for a “free” screening colonoscopy if a polyp is discovered and removed during the procedure.

 According to the American Cancer Society, deaths from colorectal cancer have been declining for more than two decades, mostly because of screenings, including colonoscopies and other tests.